usozbilir/roofit-multicpu-benchmark/README.md

 - to compare real measurements to an Amdahl-type model.

 The details of Amdahl’s law and its interpretation in this context will be documented in a dedicated slide deck or PDF that will be added to this repository in the future.

+In the future, benchmark results from multiple machines will be collected in a shared pool; the corresponding procedure and location will be documented here.